Asana and Notion are two awesome project management tools. When there are multiple, there is always the most suitable program.

-Compared to a simple note-taking app, Notion is much more advanced because it uses blocks.
-On each row, a new block can be added, and the best part is, you get over 50 blocks to add to a single note.
+Unlike a simple note-taking app, Notion is much more advanced because it uses blocks.
+On each row, a new block can be added, and the best part is that you get over 50 blocks to add to a single note.

-These blocks can be headings, text, embeds, tables, calendars, lists, checklists, files, and so on.
+These blocks can be headings, text, embeds, tables, calendars, lists, checklists, files, etc.

 Create a task: Break your work into different tasks and assign them to your teammates.

 Add subtasks: You can add subtasks under a task for complex projects.

 Add Description: Add task details, such as task notes.

 Task comments: You can comment directly over the task to clarify your doubts and stay connected.